 The opening of the cycle coincided with the publication of the UN Panel of Experts on Climate Change (IPCC) latest report, which Newman coauthored.
 The report demonstrates how global warming higher than 1.5°C could have disastrous consequences for the planet, and warns that unprecendented measures must be taken to avoid the "irreversible damage" of climate change.

-In spite of the report, the professor in sustainability was optimistic and hopeful at the conference that offered in a full auditorium of the Fundació Antoni Tàpies in Barcelona.
-"Climate change is local and global," warned Peter Newman.
-We all share a world that is warming.
-Although the consequences may be different depending on the point on the planet where we live, the truth is that the effects of climate change imply us all.
-This implies great changes, explained Newman, in the current system of energy, transport, cities, industry and land use to achieve the objective of a maximum increase of the average temperature at 1.5 °C. These major changes go through decoupling, this is, stopping depending on fossil fuels to maintain economic growth.
+In spite of the report, the Professor in Sustainability was optimistic and hopeful.
+Newman argued that Climate change is both local and global, and that we are all experiencing a warming world.
+Although the consequences may be different depending on where we live, the truth is that the effects of climate change affect us all.
+This implies a need for great changes in the current energy system, transport, cities, industry and land use to keep to a maximum average temperature increase to 1.5 °C. These major changes can be achieved through decoupling - that is, halting our dependence on fossil fuels to maintain economic growth.

 According to Newman, cities can play a crucial role - they do not need to wait for national legislation to start acting.
 In fact, there are many examples of cities at the forefront of initiatives focused on flighting climate change and achieving decarbonisation.
 One well-known example involves the the use of electric public transport.
 Other less well-known initiatives include biophile cities, which bring nature closer to their inhabitants in order to improve quality of life.
 These represent the need to plan, innovate and take risks to move towards sustainability.